tdekeyser/rustbuster/README.md

 Imitation of Gobuster/ffuf in Rust.

+### Todo

 dir command:
 [x] -u, --url string                        The target URL [x] -w, --wordlist string       Path to the wordlist.
-[x] -h, --help                              help for dir [ ] -b, --status-codes-blacklist string     Negative status codes (will override status-codes if set).
-Can also handle ranges like 200,300-400,404. (default "404")
-[ ] --exclude-length string             exclude the following content lengths (completely ignores the status).
+[x] -h, --help                              help for dir [x] -b, --status-codes-blacklist string     Status codes that will be ignored (default "404") [ ] --exclude-length string             exclude the following content lengths (completely ignores the status).
 You can separate multiple lengths by comma and it also supports ranges like 203-206
+[ ] -h, --headers               Custom headers.
+Use the format "Header1: Content1, Header2: Content2"